Click our quick links to navigate our guide

 While having a good old-fashioned burglar alarm is a good start, with or without police monitoring, you can also keep your eye on your home via smart doorbells and cameras.
 We'd recommend you start by browsing our specialist feature, do you really need smart home security cameras? to find out why you might want to protect your home from intruders.
 Our guide to the best home security systems to protect your home talks you through the best options on the market, taking into account different needs and budgets.

-Start with ADT and Yale for whole house systems; for indoors, we like the Amazon Blink (see our review) and also the Canary all-in-one Security System.
+Start with ADT (opens in new tab) and Yale (opens in new tab) for whole house systems; for indoors, we like the Amazon Blink (see our review) and also the Canary all-in-one Security System (opens in new tab).
 Complete with a sleek design and high-quality camera, this piece of kit wouldn't look out of place positioned throughout the house.
 If it detects anything out of the ordinary, expect to be notified via a handy app.

 Heating and insulation